AndrewJakubowicz/ts-depDraw/README.md

  - [ ] Able to add text nodes
  - [x] Fix edge between the same node.
  - [x] All edges added between nodes
+ - [ ] Add projectless server to allow loading of other projects.
+ - [ ] Integrate front end with backend.
+ - [ ] Refactor end points in front end to be easily changed.
+ - [ ] Refactor end points in back end to be easily changed.

  # Known Bugs